Dragoon-Lab/LaitsV3/documentation/logs-structure.md

 Member `"tab"` is optional.

-For a quantity that is an accumulator, the logging for the calculations tab logging contains two actions by the student.
-These can be described using either two solution steps or a single solution step with two substeps.
+For a quantity that is an accumulator, the logging for the calculations tab should contain two actions by the student corresponding to the initial value and the equation.
+These can be described using either two solution step rows or using a single solution step with two substeps.

 This is the version with two solution steps.
 This matches the design